How to measure the hooves of your horse?

 - DO NOT MEASURE BUTTRESS, only the weight bearing area of the hoof wall.

 - Draw another line from the widest part of the hoof across the sole to the other side.

 - This is the width of the hoof.

-- If the hoof is very narrow and the horse has a habit of twisting s/he’s leg strongly, every boot in the market will twist on this kind of hoof.
-If you want to use FlexHorse boots in this kind of hooves, you can contact us and we can think together about the solution for your horse.
-Many times there is a solution.
+- If the hoof is very narrow and the horse has a habit of twisting her/his legs strongly, every boot in the market will twist on this kind of hoof.
+If you want to use FlexHorse boots in this kind of hooves, please contact us so that we can find a solution together.
+Many times, a solution exists.

-- If your horse steps on his front heels with his hind legs during fast speed gallop, we have learned over the years of using and selling many brand of boots that any boot can fall off.
+- We have learned over years of using and selling many brands of boots, that any boot can fall off during a fast speed gallop, if the horse steps on his front heels with his hind legs.
 FlexHorse boots, when properly fitted, are very sleek so usually they do not fall off in a situation like this.
-However, when we are talking about the movement of the horse with all the power and force, you just cant be sure.
-If you think that this is a problem with FlexHorse boots, or your horse is spookey in trails and jumps around and steps on his feet, please consider to use bell boots on FlexHorse boots.
+However, as we are talking about heavy and powerful animal, we just cannot be sure.
+If your horse has this problem with FlexHorse boots, or your horse is nervous in trails and jumps around and steps on his feet, please consider using bell boots on FlexHorse boots.
 It is perfectly normal to cover the legs from hit of the iron shoe, why not cover the boots from the hit of the leg?

-- If you are not sure about the size after measuring the hoof, please contact your dealer for help, or to get the fitting shells to make sure you get the right size.
+- If you are not sure about the size after measuring the hoof, please contact your dealer for help.
+You may also ask for fitting shells, with which finding the right is easy.

 Some photos to let you know when FlexHorse fits well